Eli Wallach, prolific U.S. character actor, dies at 98

 "Through the expertise of his craft, he was a storyteller in the most specific yet subtle ways," she said, adding that Wallach was a founding member of The Actors Studio and had studied method acting with legendary teacher Lee Strasberg.

-Having grown up the son of Polish Jewish immigrants in an Italian-dominated neighborhood in New York, Wallach might have seemed an unlikely cowboy, but some of his best work was in Westerns.
+Having grown up the son of Polish Jewish immigrants in an Italian-dominated neighbourhood in New York, Wallach might have seemed an unlikely cowboy, but some of his best work was in Westerns.

 Many critics thought his definitive role was as Calvera, the flamboyant, sinister bandit chief in "The Magnificent Seven."
 Others preferred him opposite Clint Eastwood in "The Good, the Bad and the Ugly," in Sergio Leone's classic spaghetti Western.

-Years later, Wallach said strangers would recognize him and start whistling the film's distinctive theme.
+Years later, Wallach said strangers would recognise him and start whistling the film's distinctive theme.

 Wallach graduated from the University of Texas at Austin, where he picked up the horseback-riding skills that would serve him well in later cowboy roles, the New York Times reported.
 He later studied acting at the Neighborhood Playhouse Actors Studio in New York before World War Two broke out.